 At only about 1/8 inch long, this dark brown or black ant is especially attracted to sweets, such as fruit juices and pastries, but it will also eat a variety of foods, including meats and pastries.
 And it can nest just about anywhere; under stones, logs, mulch, or debris; in the nests of birds or mammals; and inside homes, in walls, window frames, and insulation.

 The first step in ant control is keeping the ants out of your house in the first place!
 To keep ants out of your home:

 - Trim back trees and shrubs away from the house to remove this access point.
 Ants will climb plants and find cracks and crevices through which they can enter your home.

 - Keep foods tightly covered and stored.
 Wipe counters and surfaces clean, as ants can have a feast on tiny crumbs and grease.

-- Perimeter Treatment – Applying a properly labeled insecticide around the perimeter of the home and under siding can help keep ants from crawling in.
-This can be done by the homeowner, following all label directions; or a pest control professional can be hired.
+- Perimeter treatment: Applying a properly labeled insecticide around the perimeter of the home and under siding can help keep ants from crawling in.
+This can be done by the homeowner, following all label directions; or you can hire a pest control professional.

 When using any pesticide, always thoroughly read and follow all label directions and safety precautions.
 Keep all pesticides out of reach of children and pets.